 All audio recording equipment and audio recordings will be maintained and stored in a secured environment approved by the Communications Division commander.
-All audio recordings and equipment shall be accessible only by authorized personnel.
+All audio recordings and equipment will be accessible only by authorized personnel.

-Audio Records Security
+A. Audio Records Security:

-Copies of audio recordings will not be provided to non-supervisory and non-sworn personnel (exclusive of investigators and Vehicular Crimes Division investigators assigned to an active case).
+2. Copies of audio recordings will not be provided to non-supervisory and non-sworn personnel (exclusive of investigators and Vehicular Crimes Division investigators assigned to an active case).
 Copies of audio recordings are not provided to private citizens without a court-ordered subpoena.

-In no case will a copy of an audio recording be released to any person for personal use.
+4. In no case will a copy of an audio recording be released to any person for personal use.

 Requests for placing a hold on a dispatch audio recording, a copy of a dispatch audio recording, or both may be made at the same time.
-Requests for audio recordings shall be made by submission of an Audio Record Request form to the audio records custodian.
+Requests for audio recordings will be made by submission of an Audio Record Request form to the audio records custodian.

-The purpose of requesting holds on dispatch audio recordings, and subsequent production of copies of the recordings, is to clarify the sequence of events occurring at or near the time of the incident.
+1. The purpose of requesting holds on dispatch audio recordings, and subsequent production of copies of the recordings, is to clarify the sequence of events occurring at or near the time of the incident.

-Requests for placing a hold on a dispatch audio recording, or for a copy of a dispatch audio recording, will be made in writing, or by a court-ordered subpoena, and forwarded to the Communications Division audio records custodian.
+2. Requests for placing a hold on a dispatch audio recording, or for a copy of a dispatch audio recording, will be made in writing, or by a court-ordered subpoena, and forwarded to the Communications Division audio records custodian.

-Dispatch audio recordings under hold will be retained for a minimum of forty-five (45) days.
+5. Dispatch audio recordings under hold will be retained for a minimum of forty-five (45) days.

-Dispatch audio recordings are automatically returned to working inventory when the case is disposed of via plea agreements, dismissal, or when the defendant is acquitted.
+6. Dispatch audio recordings are automatically returned to working inventory when the case is disposed of via plea agreements, dismissal, or when the defendant is acquitted.
 Audio recordings on hold involving defendants who are entitled to appeal following a guilty verdict in a trial setting will remain on hold until the defendant has exhausted his or her appeal process.

-An authorized person requesting a hold on a dispatch audio recording that does not have an active prosecution case pending will be notified in writing by the audio records custodian prior to the audio recording being returned to working inventory.
+7. An authorized person requesting a hold on a dispatch audio recording that does not have an active prosecution case pending will be notified in writing by the audio records custodian prior to the audio recording being returned to working inventory.
 If, after three notification attempts, the requesting party does not indicate the need for a continued hold, the audio recording will be returned to the working inventory.

-Failure to comply with the aforementioned procedures will serve as appropriate reason to return the requested audio recording back to the working inventory.
+9. Failure to comply with the aforementioned procedures will serve as appropriate reason to return the requested audio recording back to the working inventory.